Earned Value Management: An Overview With Formulas

 Limitations of earned value management

-• Doesn’t work without accurate data — Using EVM requires you to be meticulous about collecting and checking all your data, as a single mistake can render your EVA useless.
+• Dependent on accurate data — using EVM requires meticulousness in collecting and checking data, as a single mistake can render your EVA useless.

-• Doesn’t take quality into account — EVM doesn’t factor in project quality, so even a project that’s under budget could be unsuccessful if it results in a poor-quality product.
+• Quality is assumed — EVM doesn’t factor in project quality, so even a project that’s under budget could be unsuccessful if it results in a poor-quality product.

-• Doesn’t fit all project types — EVM is well suited for Waterfall projects (e.g., construction, engineering, or manufacturing projects) but may be challenging to implement in Agile projects or fast-paced projects that require some experimentation, such as prototyping projects.
+• Fits only certain project types — EVM is well suited for Waterfall projects (e.g., construction, engineering, or manufacturing projects) but may be challenging to implement in Agile projects or fast-paced projects that deal with more than one variable element.

 Complexity is a potential roadblock too.
 As the expert we consulted, Leigh Ann Gunther, puts it: